ma7moud111/BasicTrafficLight/README.md

 # BasicTrafficLight
-This project is a basic traffic light using ATmega32
+This project is a basic traffic light using ATmega32 & simulated using Proteus